 Figure 2: illustrates Access is denied

-- File directory is corrupt and unreadable: This error occurs when the MFT (Master File Table) is damaged.
-Once MFT gets damaged, your PC is unable to access data stored in the partition.
+- File directory becomes corrupt and unreadable: This error occurs when the MFT (Master File Table) is damaged.

 Figure 3: illustrates the inaccessible drive